Updated:

 Justice System

 In some occasions, the law was applied partially among the ruled.
 The “issue” allowed thorough screening of army generals based on their performance.
-The law prohibited vandalism and thievery; however, it was tolerant on religious views.
+The law prohibited vandalism and thievery; however, it was tolerant of religious views.

 Slaves and other citizens who had stayed in the empire and had no forms of identification were given partial rights; however, legal protection was a priority among other privileges.

-Control and economy
+Control and Economy

 Geography

 The Mongol empire spanned across territories that included the Yellow Sea to Eastern Europe.
-It also covered Korea, Armenia, Persia, China, Mongolia, Thailand, Burma and Vietnam among other areas.
+It also covered Korea, Armenia, Persia, China, Mongolia, Thailand, Burma, and Vietnam among other areas.
 These regions were covered by mountains, forests, rugged landscapes and waters.

 Divisions of Territories

-The Romans Empire was divided into provinces for administrative purposes.
+The Roman Empire was divided into provinces for administrative purposes.
 Outside the Roman Empire, the provinces and territorial units remained the administrative units of the empire.
 Different forms of provinces existed.
 One of these was the imperial provinces.
 Imperial provinces were newly conquered territories found along the borders.
 Another province was the senatorial province.

 The senatorial province was established along the borders.
 Because the Romans had control of these provinces for a longer period, they were known for being stable and peaceful.
 Similarly, the Mongol empire was divided into four major divisions.